echoatx/hrs-dashboard-site/README.md

 the live website.

 <details>
-<summary> These are all the environment variables that were active when this dashboard was rendered by [Quarto](https://quarto.org/).</summary>
+<summary> These are all the environment variables that were active when this dashboard was rendered by <a href="https://quarto.org/">Quarto</a>.</summary>

 This document was prepared with Quarto CLI 1.7.34.